Creighton University's Online Ministries

 Lord, I know my mother still loves us who are still here on earth.
 I ask you that you might listen to her fervent prayers for us.
 Help me to grow into a new and deeper relationship with my mother now, as I long for the day when we will both meet in your embrace - freed from all that might have hindered our relationship on earth, knowing and understanding everything we did not know or understand on this earth.

-I ask you this with faith in the resurrection, trusting my mother's love, and desiring that she know my love for her.
+I ask you this with faith in the resurrection, trusting my mother's love, and desiring that she knows my love for her.
 Amen.

 The Cathedral of Home